Olympics chief vows to minimise virus risk to Japan - RFI

 "This is why I'd like to humbly ask the Japanese people to warmly welcome the athletes from all around the world who have overcome, like the Japanese people, so many challenges."

-He thanked Japan for hosting the Games despite the coronavirus, calling Tokyo 2020 "historic" and praising the public's efforts to overcome both the pandemic and the country's deadly 2011 earthquake, tsunami and nuclear disaster.

-While Japan has seen a less severe Covid-19 outbreak than many other countries, with around 15,000 deaths overall, only around 20 percent of the population are fully vaccinated and Tokyo's emergency measures will be in place throughout the Games.
+Japan has seen a less severe Covid-19 outbreak than many other countries, with around 15,000 deaths overall, but experts warn another wave driven by more infectious variants could stretch medical facilities.

+Around 20 percent of the population are fully vaccinated, and Tokyo's emergency measures, mainly limiting alcohol sales and restaurant opening hours, will be in place throughout the Games.

+On Wednesday there were 1,149 new cases recorded in Tokyo, the highest since January 22.

 In opinion polls, the Japanese public have consistently expressed apprehension about Tokyo 2020, which was postponed by a year due to the pandemic and will finally open on July 23.

-Organisers announced the decision to ban spectators from almost all Olympic events last week, following repeated warnings from experts about rising virus cases and the risk of crowds gathering.
+Organisers announced the decision to ban spectators from all but a tiny number of Olympic events last week, following repeated warnings from experts about the risk of crowds gathering as infections rise.

+But by projecting confidence and taking decisions seriously, the IOC kept other parties on side, from athletes to sports federations and local authorities, Bach said.

+"Only because they all stayed on board, we can be here now, nine days before the opening of the Games."

-The US softball team moved into the Olympic Village on Wednesday, public broadcaster NHK reported, the day after the compound opened without any of the welcome ceremonies or media opportunities often seen at the Games.
+The US softball team moved into the Olympic Village on Wednesday, local media said, the day after the compound opened without any of the welcome ceremonies or media opportunities often seen at the Games.

+But the arrival of the Refugee Olympic team was delayed after an official tested positive in Doha, the IOC said.
+All the team's athletes tested negative.

-Athletes will face strict virus rules while in Japan, and are banned from eating at local restaurants, taking public transport or interacting with the public.
+While in Japan, athletes will face strict virus rules and are banned from eating at local restaurants or interacting with the public.#photo1

-"The IOC was informed today by the Tokyo 2020 Organising Committee about the 8,000+ people involved in the Games who travelled to Japan between 1 and 13 July," the IOC said in a statement.

-"Only three tested positive for Covid-19 after arrival and were immediately isolated, while the close contacts have been subject to the relevant quarantine measures."
+Of the more than 8,000 people who arrived between July 1 and 13, three tested positive after arrival and were isolated, with their close contacts also "subject to the relevant quarantine measures", the IOC said.

-Separately, the South African rugby sevens team had to put a training camp in southern Kagoshima on hold upon arriving in Japan, after someone travelling on the same plane as them tested positive.

-All 21 squad members tested negative, but 18 of them were deemed to be close contacts and moved to a facility in Tokyo.
+While Tokyo 2020 will not have the same celebratory atmosphere of previous Olympics, Bach said audio of crowds at past Games will be played to encourage athletes, while TV audiences worldwide can contribute to a virtual "clapping" map.

+Bach is scheduled to visit Hiroshima on Friday on a visit he denied was politically motivated, saying it would show the IOC's "commitment to peace" on the first day of the Olympic truce.

 © 2021 AFP